FiltersBy-Erazure/PD2-Loot-Filter/README.md

 - The **Erazure Season 8 Main** version displays standard names for all high runes and super rare items
 - The **Erazure BIG GG Novelty** version shows "BIG GG" when any of the following drop while your character is outside of town:
-  - Vex - Zod Runes, Larzuk's Puzzlebox, Vial of Lightsong, and Lilith's Mirror
+  - Vex - Zod Runes, Larzuk's Puzzlebox, Horadric Navigator, Horadric Almanac, Skeleton Key, Vial of Lightsong, and Lilith's Mirror

 # **Contact and Support:**